audrey-inglish/kruskals-algorithm/notes.md

 The total cost of the most efficient path will also be calculated and displayed.

 ## Implementation Details
+A few notes on my chosen implementation of the algorithm:

 - Edges are named according to the two vertices they connect
-- Implement a simple version of the Union-Find algorithm to check for cycles
+- Implementing a simple version of the Union-Find algorithm to check for cycles
-- using a disjoint set data structure to determine connectivity between vertices and merge sets
+- Using a disjoint set data structure to determine connectivity between vertices and merge sets

-Edge class will have properties:
-- source : char
-- destination
-- weight
-- name (auto-implemented based on source and destination)

 ### Testing
 For testing the actual algorithm, input each edge and vertice individually, then run the FindMinimalSpanning function.